What Does a CV Stand For? CV Meaning Explained

 Volunteer work

-Following a good guide will help keep your cover letter in line with the standard UK business letter format.
-This will automatically lock-in how you set out your cover letter header, what salutation you use, and how you sign off from your cover letter.
-Much of this will seem trivial but it can be surprisingly tricky to get right.
+Following the guidelines below will help keep your cover letter in line with the standard UK business letter format.
+This will automatically lock in how you set out your cover letter header, what salutation you use, and how you sign off from your cover letter.
+Much of this will seem trivial, but it can be surprisingly tricky to get right.

 An effective cover letter is one that’ll get your CV read.
 That’s basically all it has to do, but it’s easier said than done.
 Such a cover letter will open with an attention-grabbing paragraph that shows recruiters you’re what they’re looking for.
 It’ll include showcases of your achievements as its main body paragraphs.

-An effective cover letter will also end on a confident call to action, reiterating your enthusiasm for the role and displaying your eagerness to move on to the next and subsequent stages of the recruitment process.
+A well-written cover letter will also end with a confident call to action, reiterating your enthusiasm for the role and displaying your eagerness to move on to the next and subsequent stages of the recruitment process.
 Remember to make your cover letter short.
-It should end up being between about 250 and 400 words long.
+Keep it between 250 and 400 words.

-If you follow this guide, you’ll end up with a page or two of material.
-Ruthlessly edit and rearrange your work until it fits nicely (without being cramped) on a single A4 page.
-Leave your contact details near the top of your CV, though, and consider making your name bigger by at least two points to help it stand out.
+• Put your contact details near the top of your CV, and consider making your name bigger by at least two points to help it stand out.

-Always save or export your CV (and cover letter) in PDF, unless you’ve been explicitly asked for something less stable.
+• Always save or export your CV (and cover letter) in PDF, unless you’ve been explicitly asked for something else.
 Lastly, attach your CV in an email professionally.

 You don’t have to be a CV writing expert.
 In the LiveCareer CV builder you’ll find ready-made content for every industry and position, which you can then add with a single click.